RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 The Origins of Lofi Hip Hop

 This wonderful marriage of genres has its roots in a half dozen disparate places.
 People have found jazz to be relaxing and mood-setting music for ages.
 But jazz is fairly complex and fussy to create.
 Since the beginnings of electronic music and sampling, musicians have integrated jazz vibes into electronic beats.
-Acid jazz remains an interesting footnote in electronic music, but it never really took off.
+Acid jazz remains an interesting footnote in electronic music, but it never really took off despite it’s close connections to the jazz drumming style.
 Yet, lofi hip hop is picking up where acid jazz left off, in a way.

 Suddenly, worlds converged and it just worked.
 Producers created lofi hip hop beats, and layered in ambient sounds and jazzy samples instead of rap.
 The smooth, sophisticated jazz, the urban hip hop, and the atmospheric lofi production are a match made in heaven.